jesusaurus/cookbook/pastries/pies/standardPieCrust.md

       Note: Dough will keep for 3 days in fridge, 1 month in freezer.
   6. Keep dough chilled until ready to roll out into pie crust.

+#### Notes
-[1] Butter, Lard, Shortening, Coconut Oil, etc. to taste Leaf Lard is best.
+1. Butter, Lard, Shortening, Coconut Oil, etc. to taste Leaf Lard is best.
 Shortening makes a good, sturdy, flaky crust, at the cost of flavor.
 Butter is flavorful, but less flaky.